gkaf89/NCC-Trainings/docs/courses/openmp/exercise-4.md

     - What happens if you would set the chunksize, for example, `schedule(static,4)`?
 What do you notice?

-#### <u>Dynamic</u>
+## Dynamic

 - The number of iterations are divided by chunksize.
 - If the chunksize is not provided, the default value will be considered 1.
 - This is useful when the computational cost is different in the iteration.
 - This will quickly place the chunk of data in the queue.

 ??? example "Examples and Question: dynamic"